 There are 3-three overview and scrutiny committees who support the work of the Executive and the Council as a whole.
 Their roles are outlined in part 3.5 of this constitution.
 They allow the public to have a greater say in Council matters by holding inquiries in public into matters of local concern.
 These lead to reports and recommendations which advise the Executive and the Council on its policies, budget and service delivery.
 The Scrutiny Committees also monitor the decisions of the Executive and can call-in a decision which has been made by the Executive but not yet implemented.
-This enables them to consider whether the decision is appropriate.
-They may recommend that the Executive reconsiders the decision.
+This enables them to consider whether the decision.
 They may also be consulted by the Executive or the Council on forthcoming decisions and the development of policy.